codedfiles/glowing-broccoli/Home.md

 ## Cross-chain Transactions

 RenVM supports three kinds of cross-chain transactions.
-As a quick example, these different kinds of transactions support three use cases (we will use BTC-on-Ethereum as an example):
+Using BTC-on-Ethereum as an example, these three kinds of cross-chain transactions enable:

 1. sending BTC from Bitcoin to Ethereum (known as a lock-and-mint),
 2. sending BTC from Ethereum back to Bitcoin (known as a burn-and-release), and